 All you have to do is melt the candy melts, dip the pretzel rods in, lay on wax paper, and sprinkle with sprinkles.
 Leave to dry, and you’re done!

 If you use the Wilton Candy Melting Pot, you can check out Wilton’s demo video on YouTube which is really helpful.
 They also give tips on how to melt candy melts in the microwave, as well as using the double boiler method.

 - Do not overheat – use an even melting temperature

 - Do not add water – it makes the candy seize up and become unusable.
-Make sure equipment used is completely dry, and avoid using using utensils that retain moisture like a wooden spoon.
+Make sure the equipment used is completely dry, and avoid using utensils that retain moisture like a wooden spoon.